 - open surgery – where the section of the plantar fascia is released by making a cut into your heel

-- endoscopic or minimal incision surgery – where a smaller incision is made and special instruments are inserted through the incision to gain access to the plantar fascia
+- endoscopic or minimal incision surgery – where a smaller incision is made and special instruments are inserted through it to gain access to the plantar fascia

-Endoscopic or minimal incision surgery has a quicker recovery time, so you will be able to walk normally much sooner (almost immediately) compared with two to three weeks for open surgery.
+Endoscopic or minimal incision surgery has a quicker recovery time, so you'll be able to walk normally much sooner (almost immediately), compared with two to three weeks for open surgery.

 As with all surgery, plantar release carries the risk of causing complications such as infection, nerve damage and a worsening of your symptoms after surgery (although this is rare).

 You should discuss the advantages and disadvantages of both techniques with your surgical team.

 Extracorporeal shockwave therapy (EST) is a fairly new type of non-invasive treatment.
 Non-invasive means it doesn't involve making cuts into the body.

 EST involves using a device to deliver high-energy soundwaves into your heel.
 The soundwaves can sometimes cause pain, so a local anaesthetic may be used to numb your heel.

 It's claimed that EST works in two ways.
 It's thought to: